Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/custom-transitions.md

 ## Basic usage

 Just like CSS, every pose can have a `transition` property.
-This property describes how each animating value should transition to its new pose:
+This property describes how each value should transition to its new pose:

 ```javascript
 const config = {